Best Penne alla Vodka Recipe (Creamy Restaurant-Quality in 30 Minutes)

 What does the vodka do in Penne alla Vodka?

-Vodka is a key ingredient in this recipe, it acts as an emulsifier for the water and oil in the sauce.
-It allows the sauce to combine well and not separate.
-What it does helps with the sweetness of the tomatoes, is also gives the sauce the creamy consistency you are going to love.
+Vodka is a key ingredient in this recipe.
+It acts as an emulsifier for the water and oil in the sauce, allowing the sauce to combine well and not separate.
+It helps with the sweetness of the tomatoes and also gives the sauce the creamy consistency you are going to love.

-Since vodka is essentially flavorless, its main purpose is the composition of the dish, rather than adding flavor.
+Since vodka is essentially flavorless, its main purpose is to enhance the composition of the dish rather than add flavor.

 Can you get drunk from Penne alla Vodka?

 No, you cannot!
 There is not much vodka in this dish to impair you.
-Plus, during the cooking process of the sauce, the alcohol will evaporate out of the dish when it is heated up.
+Plus, during the sauce’s cooking process, the alcohol will evaporate out of the dish when it is heated.

-So making this recipe won’t get you tipsy but the vodka will add great flavor.
-Please read about alcohol evaporation in cooking and baking if you have concerns.
+Making this recipe won’t get you tipsy, but the vodka will add great flavor.
+If you have concerns about alcohol evaporation in cooking and baking, please read about it.

 Do you need vodka for Penne alla Vodka?

-If you would rather avoid using vodka you can substitute it out for something else.
-But, you need to add another liquid.
+If you would rather avoid using vodka, you can substitute it for something else.
+But you need to add another liquid.
 Do not just omit the vodka from the sauce.

 What can I substitute for vodka in Penne alla Vodka?